 Standards for Exterior Artificial Lighting

-To prevent exterior artificial lighting from illuminating the jurisdictional boundaries or adjacent waters during the nesting season, the following measures shall be taken to reduce or eliminate the negative effects of new or existing artificial lighting:
+To prevent the illumination of jurisdictional boundaries or adjacent waters by exterior artificial lighting during the nesting season, the following steps must be taken to mitigate or eliminate the adverse effects of both new and existing artificial lighting:

-(a) Exterior artificial light fixtures within direct line-of-sight of the beach shall be designed, positioned, modified, or removed in a manner that satisfies the following conditions:
+(a) Exterior artificial light fixtures that are within direct line-of-sight of the beach should be designed, positioned, modified, or removed in a manner that satisfies the following conditions:

-- The point source of light or any reflective surface of the light fixture is not directly visible from the beach.
+01. The point source of light or any reflective surface of the light fixture should not be directly visible from the beach.

-- The area within the jurisdictional boundaries is not directly, or indirectly illuminated.
+02. The area within the jurisdictional boundaries should not be directly or indirectly illuminated.

-- Replacement of fixtures having an exposed light source with fixtures containing recessed light sources or shields.
+02. Replacing fixtures with exposed light sources using recessed light sources or shields.

-- Replacement of traditional light bulbs with yellow bug type bulbs not exceeding twenty-five (25) watts or low-pressure sodium vapor lamps.
+03. Substituting traditional light bulbs with yellow bug-type bulbs not exceeding twenty-five (25) watts or low-pressure sodium vapor lamps.

-- Replacement of non directional fixtures with completely shielded directional fixtures that point down and away from the beach.
+04. Replacing non-directional fixtures with fully shielded directional fixtures that direct light downward and away from the beach.

-- Replacement of incandescent, fluorescent, and high-intensity lighting with the lowest wattage low-pressure sodium vapor lighting possible for the specific application.
+07. Replacing incandescent, fluorescent, and high-intensity lighting with the lowest wattage, low-pressure sodium vapor lighting suitable for the specific application.

-- Planting or improvement of landscape vegetation in compliance with the land development regulations (chapter 9.5-345 environmental design criteria) between the light source and the beach to create a screen that blocks light from reaching the beach.
+08. Implementing landscape vegetation in compliance with the land development regulations (chapter 9.5-345 environmental design criteria) between the light source and the beach to create a screen that blocks light from reaching the beach.

-09. Constructing ground-level barriers as specified in the land development regulations (chapter 9.5-345 Environmental design criteria) to shield light sources from the beach.
+09. Constructing ground-level barriers as specified in the land development regulations (chapter 9.5-345 environmental design criteria) to shield light sources from the beach.

-- Limitation of exterior lights used expressly for safety or security purposes.
-Any such lighting allowed must conform to the measures set forth in this section in order to reduce or eliminate negative effects on sea turtles.
+10. Restricting the use of exterior lights solely for safety or security purposes, ensuring that such lighting adheres to the measures outlined in this section to mitigate or eliminate negative impacts on sea turtles.

-- Permanent removal or disabling of any fixture which cannot be brought into compliance with the provisions of these standards.
+12. Permanently removing or turning off any fixture that cannot be brought into compliance with the requirements stated in these standards.

-- Shielding or modification of any existing lighted sign pursuant to the land development regulations (chapter 9.5-345 environmental design criteria) such that it is not directly visible from the beach.
+13. Shielding or modifying any existing lighted sign in accordance with the land development regulations (chapter 9.5-345 environmental design criteria) to ensure that it is not directly visible from the beach.